World music: Relationship to immigration and multiculturalism

 In most wealthy industrialized countries, large amounts of immigration from other regions has been ongoing for many decades.
 This has introduced non-Western music to Western audiences not only as "exotic" imports, but also as local music played by fellow citizens.
 But the process is ongoing and continues to produce new forms.
-In the 2010s several musicians from immigrant communities in the West rose to global popularity, such as Haitian-American Wyclef Jean, Somali-Canadian K'naan, Tamil-Briton M.I.A., or Colombian Shakira, often blending the music of their heritage with hip-hop or pop.
+In the 2010s several musicians from immigrant communities in the West rose to global popularity, such as Haitian-American Wyclef Jean, Somali-Canadian K'naan, Tamil-Briton M.I.A., often blending the music of their heritage with hip-hop or pop.
 Cuban-born singer-songwriter Addys Mercedes started her international career from Germany mixing traditional elements of Son with pop.

 Once, an established Western artist might collaborate with an established African artist to produce an album or two.
 Now, new bands and new genres are built from the ground up by young performers.
 For example, the Punjabi-Irish fusion band Delhi 2 Dublin is from neither India nor Ireland, but Vancouver, British Columbia, Canada.
-Country for Syria, an Istanbul based music collective, blends American Country music with the music of Syrian refugees and local Turkish music.
+Country for Syria, an Istanbul based music collective, blends American country music with the music of Syrian refugees and local Turkish music.
 Musicians and composers also work collectively to create original compositions for various combinations of western and non western instruments.